-We're excited to have been engaged by the incredible team at Output, the rapidly-growing music software company based in LA.
-Output was founded by a group of professional musicians and sound designers who have a mission to make music creation more accessible, exciting and inspiring.
+Being major music nerds, we were excited to be engaged by the design team at Output, the rapidly-growing music software company based in LA.
+Output was founded by a group of professional musicians and sound designers on a mission to make music creation more accessible, exciting and inspiring.
 We can't wait to see and play with what they do in future.

 Output already knew they needed to define clearer design principles for their flagship product Arcade.
 In talking with the team, we recognized that there was also a desire to align all Output's customer-facing touchpoints through a consistent, holistic experience.
 This is precisely the sort of challenge that Supermoon loves tackling, and one that in truth, most digital product companies still wrestle with.
 A deeper strategic approach, starting with creating meaningful experience pillars, would ensure the brand's purpose would be at the heart of all future design work.

-The primary purpose for design principles is to give the team a structure for design and experience-related decision making, ensuring quality and consistency in delivery.
-They are critical to achieve and maintain a great experience with a digital product–they help everyone understand what "good" looks like.
-Depending on how a company articulates them, they can be quite high level and directional, with sub-principles getting more tactical.
-In other formulations, they are very specific and prescriptive.
-Likewise in the brand world, when elaborating visual identities, designers often develop a set of principles to guide the extension of the brand idea through all touchpoints and allow for future scaling.
+The primary purpose for design principles is to give the design team a formalized structure for design and experience-related decision making, ensuring quality and consistency in delivery.
+They're critical to achieve and maintain a great brand experience with a digital product–helping everyone understand not just what works functionally, but what "on brand" looks and feels like.
+They can be high level and directional, with sub-principles getting more tactical.
+Or, other formulations, they can be highly specific and prescriptive.
+Likewise in the brand world, when elaborating visual identities, designers often develop a set of strategically-aligned principles to guide the extension of the brand idea through all touchpoints and allow for future scaling.

-However, because they are inherently practical and process-oriented, when it comes to unifying a brand beyond a product or identity to all digital and customer experience touchpoints, they can be limited.
-In internal teams, they're often devised by a product design team with a specific focus, so are typically not intended to scale to the entire range of brand touchpoints.
-Some of them will often be quite generic best practices all digital products should aim to achieve, meaning they aren't always deployed intentionally as a differentiator or aligned with the brand's core values and purpose.
+However, because they are inherently process-oriented, when it comes to unifying a brand beyond a singular product or brand identity system to all digital and customer experience touchpoints, they can hit limitations.
+In many internal teams, they're often devised by the product design team with a specific set of usages in mind, and don't automatically scale to the entire range of brand touchpoints.
+It's essentially the flipside of the 2000s transition when we had to translate static branding into digital environments it wasn't originally designed for.
+Over the last 10 years, we have started seeing digital considerations (like e-commerce click-through rates) driving broader brand decisions, rather than an integrated approach.
+Quite often what ends up in the brand guidelines will be generic best practices all digital products should aim to achieve, meaning they aren't always aligned with the brand's actual core values and purpose.

 This is where strategic experience thinking comes in.

-For UX, CX, environmental and service design specialists, the concept of experience pillars (aka experience values or experience principles) is not all that new.
-Experience pillars define the broader set of interactions everyone has with the brand.
+For UX, CX, and service design specialists, the concept of experience pillars (aka experience values or experience principles) is not new.
+Experience pillars define the broader set of interactions everyone has with the brand, so in many ways ARE the brand from the customer's perspective.
 They are different to "brand values", and closer to "brand behaviors", in that they are more explicitly outcome-oriented, rather than broad statements of principle.

-As a brand boutique with deep digital expertise, we see two challenges companies in the 2020s face that experience pillars can help resolve.
+As a brand-focused firm with deep digital expertise, we see two challenges companies in the 2020s face that experience pillars can help resolve.

 Firstly, in aligning the brand, marketing and product design teams in service to the same overall experience goals, no matter whether they're designing a digital interface, a physical product, or a series of in-person customer interactions.